EmaroLab/armor_rds_tutorial/README.md

 Ontology is a term borrowed from Greek philosophy, used to describe *the philosophical study of the nature of being, becoming, existence, or reality, as well as the basic categories of being and their relations*.
 In computer science and information technology, we usually refer to a database as an ontology when it allows storing information about classes of objects, subclasses, instances of said classes and hierarchical properties among them.

 We are going to focus here to the **OWL standard** (an *XML schema*) which supports a broad set of *reasoning* algorithms that exploit the [Description Logic (DL)](https://en.wikipedia.org/wiki/Description_logic) formalism to infer the state of the data in our ontology.
-Remarkably, DL is not only used for reasoning, but it is also a state-of-art formalism that supports natural language.
+Remarkably, DL is not only used for reasoning, but it is also a state-of-art formalism close to natural language.
 Therefore, it is suitable for Human-Robot Interaction and developing purposes, since the structured data inferred by the reasoner is completely accessible.

 ### Reasoning